gndclouds/logs/notes/The-Wood-Wide-Web.md

 While these methods don't "measure" the wood wide web in a conventional sense, they provide insights into its existence, functioning, and ecological significance in forest ecosystems.

-Certainly!
-Here are a few research papers and articles related to the wood wide web and mycorrhizal networks that you can explore for more in-depth information:

 1. Smith, S. E., & Read, D. J. (2008).
 Mycorrhizal Symbiosis.
 Academic Press.

     - This comprehensive book on mycorrhizal symbiosis includes information on the wood wide web.